-Just round the corner Sylvia Pankhurst made her first speech in the East End alongside fellow campaigner Zelie Emerson.
-It was from the back of a horse and cart approximately where the dry cleaners is now and next to something known as the Obelisk which Pankhurst described as a “mean looking monument in a dreary almost unlighted open space near Bow Church.”
+Just round the corner Sylvia Pankhurst made her first speech in East London alongside fellow campaigner Zelie Emerson.
+It was from the back of a horse and cart near where the dry cleaners is now.
+It was also next to something known as the Obelisk.
+Pankhurst had described as a “mean looking monument in a dreary almost unlighted open space near Bow Church.”

-It was February 17 1913 and the suffragettes were determined to make a scene that day, it was Pankhurst claimed “the beginning of militancy in East London”.
-Climbing on the back of the cart, she urged people to join the movement yet recognised that for people already suffering with dire economic circumstances to risk imprisonment and a possible loss of livelihood was a big ask for the cause.
+It was February 17 1913 and the suffragettes were determined to make a scene that day.
+It was, Pankhurst claimed, “the beginning of militancy in East London”.
+Climbing on the back of the cart, she urged people to join the movement.
+However she also recognised that for people already suffering with dire economic circumstances.
+Then to risk imprisonment and a possible loss of livelihood was a big ask for the cause.

-After the speech was over she alongside a few others called Mrs. Watkins, Mrs. Moore and Annie Lansbury finished up by throwing stones which broke the glass of an undertakers called Selby & Sons which, by all accounts, was by where St. Mary’s Court is now.
-The undertaker’s is still going although the shop itself has now moved just around the corner on Bow Road itself.
-The police didn’t take long to arrest her alongside some other supporters such as Willie Lansbury who broke a window at the Bromley Public Hall whilst Zelie Emerson broke a window at the liberal club.
+After the speech was over Sylvia alongside a few others called Mrs. Watkins, Mrs. Moore and Annie Lansbury.
+All finished up by throwing stones which broke the glass of an undertakers called Selby & Sons.
+This was where St. Mary’s Court is now.
+The undertaker’s is still going although the shop itself has moved just around the corner onto Bow Road itself.
+The police didn’t take long to arrest her.
+This was alongside some other supporters such as Willie Lansbury, who broke a window at the Bromley Public Hall, and Zelie Emerson who broke a window at the liberal club.

-It was probably all very symbolic, Pankhurst and her supporters wanted to be martyrs that day and to make a point.
-They were all sent to prison and sentenced to a month’s hard labour, the women went to Holloway and Willie Lansbury to Brixton.
+It was all very symbolic.
+Pankhurst and her supporters wanted to be martyrs that day and to make a point.
+They were all sent to prison and sentenced to a month’s hard labour.
+The women went to Holloway and Willie Lansbury to Brixton.
 It was said though that the arrests “sparked a tremendous flame of enthusiasm” for the movement in the East End.
-Whilst in prison the suffragettes went on hunger strike and after a period of time were force fed, a process that was often brutal and pretty barbaric.
+Whilst in prison the suffragettes went on hunger strike.
+Then after a period of time were force fed.
+It was a process which was often brutal and pretty barbaric.
 Upon leaving according to Pankhurst “we found we were too ill to do anything for some weeks.”

-Whilst in prison, Pankhurst managed to smuggle out a letter to her mother Emmeline Pankhurst which described some of the tortures she suffered as a result of the forced feeding.
+Whilst in prison, Pankhurst managed to smuggle out a letter to her mother Emmeline Pankhurst.
+It described some of the tortures she suffered as a result of the forced feeding.

 Bow Police Station – Where many of the suffragettes would have been taken

-This was the place that more than a few of the East London suffragettes would have been taken to as their direct action provoked the ire of the authorities.
+This was the place that more than a few of the East London suffragettes would have been taken to when their direct action provoked the ire of the authorities.
 The police station is where they would have been held before being transferred to Holloway Prison.
 Sylvia had become the scourge of the East London police who sought to put her behind bars at any opportunity.
-She evaded them more often than not thanks for her extensive network of supporters around the East End, it was an area not normally enamoured to the police so she had no problem avoiding capture.
+She evaded them more often than not thanks for her extensive network of supporters around the East End.
+It was an area not normally enamoured to the police so she had no problem avoiding capture.

 321 Roman Road – Second headquarters of the East London Federation of the Suffragettes